xorhex/mlget/README.md

 Config does not exist.
 Create config?
 [Y|n]
 ```

-Hit enter and it will create the config (./mlget in the user's home dir)
+Hit enter and it will create the config, `.mlget.yml`, in the user's home dir.

 ```
 Created /home/dir/.mlget.yml.
 Make sure to fill out the API keys for the services you want to use.